Car Insurance Industry Trends Shaping Coverage in 2026

 • Behavior & data-driven personalized pricing

 For consumers, AI-driven insurance means faster service and potentially fairer pricing.
 Safe young drivers, for example, can now pay less based on actual behavior rather than age-based statistics alone.
-Understanding what affects your car insurance rates is more important than ever as these systems become widespread.
+Understanding how AI affects your car insurance rates is more important than ever as these systems become widespread.
+Additionally, the rise of software-defined vehicles is adding new complexity to how AI models assess risk.

 Privacy Considerations

 AI and telematics systems collect detailed personal data.
 Always read an insurer's data policy before enrolling in any behavior-tracking program.
-The NAIC is actively developing 2026 frameworks to ensure AI in insurance is used fairly and transparently.
+The NAIC is actively developing 2026 frameworks to ensure AI in insurance is used fairly and transparently — watch for updates on algorithmic bias and pricing discrimination rules.
+A January 2026 FTC settlement against GM and OnStar also banned the sale of driving data to consumer reporting agencies for 5 years, signaling increased federal scrutiny.

 Farmers logo